remarkjs/remark-git-contributors/readme.md

 names, websites, and perhaps some more info, based on their commits, to readmes.
 This package is useful because it’s automated based on Git: those who commit will get included.
-The downside is that commits aren’t the only way to contribute
+The downside is that commits aren’t the only way to contribute (something [All Contributors][all-contributors] focusses on).

 This plugin is a Git layer on top of [`remark-contributors`][remark-contributors], so it shares its benefits.